Erfaniaa/undervalued-crypto-finder/README.md

 **Note:** This tool might be more useful during a Bitcoin bullrun or an alt-season.

+**Update:** The most pumped or dumped (based on the last day's price change percent) coins added to the output.

 ## Run

 1. Clone the repository.